VonKavalier/pyart-generator/README.md

 ## Now what ?

 Do whatever you want with that script, reuse, rewrite and so on.
-You can also create new sets and make a pull request that'll review :)
+You can also create new sets and make a pull request that I'll review :)